 \section{Introduction}

-Multi-agent systems have numerous real-world applications, including power and energy management \citep{lagorse2010multi,roche2010multi}, network routing \citep{claes2011,tao2001}, and robotic swarms \citep{liu2018,inigo2012}.
-With the recent advancements in reinforcement learning (RL), there has been a growing effort in the design and analysis of multi-agent reinforcement learning (MARL) algorithms.
-Stochastic games (SGs) serve as a foundational multi-agent model which has been extensively studied in contemporary MARL research.
-The concept of stochastic games was introduced by \citet{shapley53}, and subsequent research has developed numerous NE-seeking algorithms, particularly within the RL framework (e.g., \citet{Littman94, Bowling00, Shoham03, Bucsoniu10, Lanctot17, Zhang19}).
-With advancements in RL theory, recent studies have also explored finite-time iterations and sample complexity for learning Nash equilibria (NE) and other equilibrium concepts such as correlated equilibria (CE) and coarse correlated equilibria (CCE).
-For example, \citet{zhang2021gradient,leonardos2021global,Zhang2022softmax} study convergence to Nash equilibrium for Markov potential games. \citet{bai2020,daskalakis2021,Zhang2022policy} focus on NE-seeking algorithm under the two-player zero-sum setting. \citet{song2021,jin2021v} study efficient learning and convergence to CE and CCE for the general-sum game.
+Multi-agent systems arise in numerous real-world applications, including power and energy management \citep{lagorse2010multi}, network routing \citep{claes2011}, and robotic swarms \citep{liu2018}.
+Advances in reinforcement learning (RL) have led to renewed interest in multi-agent reinforcement learning (MARL), and stochastic games (SGs) have become a standard modeling framework for studying such problems.
+Since Shapley's introduction of stochastic games~\cite{shapley53}, a large literature has studied equilibrium-seeking algorithms in SGs and MARL (see, e.g., \cite{Littman94, Bowling00, Shoham03, Bucsoniu10, Lanctot17, Zhang19}), and more recent work has begun providing finite-time and sample-complexity guarantees for learning solution concepts such as Nash equilibria (NE), correlated equilibria (CE), and coarse correlated equilibria (CCE).
+For example, \cite{zhang2021gradient,leonardos2021global,Zhang2022softmax} study convergence to Nash equilibrium for Markov potential games. \cite{bai2020,daskalakis2021,Zhang2022policy} focus on NE-seeking algorithm under the two-player zero-sum setting. \cite{song2021,jin2021v} study efficient learning and convergence to CE and CCE for the general-sum game.

-However, while this line of research provides valuable insights into MARL, most works on stochastic games focus on designing algorithms and proving convergence to an NE (or CE/CCE).
-A significant drawback is that NEs can be non-unique, with their performance varying drastically.
-Less progress has been made in selecting a high-performance NE.
-Although works such as \citep{zhang2023PoA, chen2022convergence} attempt to capture performance guarantees in terms of the price of anarchy (PoA), which measures the performance ratio of the worst NE to the Pareto-optimal policy, they primarily consider worst-case bounds and do not investigate the deliberate design of algorithms to ensure convergence to a high-quality NE.